Abenezer-Baheru/ALX-Forum/README.md

 # ALX-Forum
 The  project  is  built  using  MERN  stack.
 The  information  on  the  website  will  be  stored  in  MySQLDB  and  its  features  include; Landing-page,  Login/Signup-page,  Questions  &  Answer  page.
+## Project Objectives
-## Project Objectives: To create a place where ALX students and developer can ask programing related questions and get answers for their questions
+To create a place where ALX students and developer can ask programing related questions and get answers for their questions
-Project Deliverables:
+## Project Deliverables
 ● A completed Q&A platform that allows users to create an account and login to their account
-● A completed Q&A platform that allows account holders to post questions or answers and review questions or answers posted by other users Project Requirements:
+● A completed Q&A platform that allows account holders to post questions or answers and review questions or answers posted by other users
+## Project Requirements
+### Landing/Login/Sign up Page
-● Landing/Login/Sign up Page: This is the login page with an option to create a new account (sign up option) for new users
+This is the login page with an option to create a new account (sign up option) for new users
 ● If a user has an already existing account, they can just provide email and password to log in